 In another life, Susan cleaned funeral homes and vacuumed around the dead.
 An unspoken element of respect existed within that job; as the intimate invitation into people's lives is never taken lightly.
 Susan's work has appeared in The Sun Magazine, Simply Haiku, elimae, .Cent Magazine, Rain Taxi Review of Books and Water~Stone Review.
-Her paintings have shown in the New England Review, Catamaran Literary Reader, Mud Season and December Magazine.
+Her paintings have shown in Midway Journal, the New England Review, Catamaran Literary Reader, Mud Season, Lily Poetry Journal, Arkana, The Hopper and Hayden's Ferry Review.

 Creative Nonfiction Editor